molecules

 Collagen-induced arthritis

-Autoimmune arthritis is induced in this model by immunization with an emulsion of complete Freund's adjuvant and type II collagen (CII).
+Autoimmune arthritis is induced in this model by immunisation with an emulsion of complete Freund's adjuvant and type II collagen (CII).

 Adjuvant-induced arthritis